Computers like doing the exact opposite as most humans do:

 lastRow = .Cells(.Rows.Count, columnLetter).End(xlUp).Row

 These have been a pretty fruitful couple of days.
 I created macros that could bring my laptop to its knees for minutes.
 Then I found ways to make the same macro run in seconds.

 SOLIDWORKS offers many methods to improve execution speed.
-I was surprised to see that we could improve the macro speed by a factor two or three with each method.
+I was surprised to see that we could improve the macro speed by a factor of two or three with each method.

 When you combine them all, the result is at least an order of magnitude faster, maybe even two.
 I can’t wait to add all of these improvements to my macro which takes 24 hours to run.